Nigeria Customs Service Ranks: Everything You Need to Know

 COMPTROLLER-GENERAL OF CUSTOMS

-Colonel Hameed Ali is the Comptroller-General of Customs.
-He is charged with the leadership of the Nigeria Customs Service and direct supervision of the service.
+Colonel Hameed Ali is the Customs Comptroller-General.
+He is responsible for the leadership and direct supervision of the Nigeria Customs Service.

 1. DCG ED CHIKAN